Autoimmune Disease Prevention & Care - Avoca, PA

 The term autoimmune disease refers to when your body’s immune system attacks itself by mistake.
 Your body attacks viruses and bacteria in your body to help protect you from the disease.
 Sometimes, your body attacks the cells in your body as if they are something harming the body.
 When this happens, Dr. Ramos and Ms. Sokoloski help diagnose and treat the organ or tissue affected by the autoimmune disease.

 What are the different types of autoimmune diseases?

 According to the American Autoimmune Related Diseases Association, more than 100 autoimmune diseases exist.
 The providers at Ramos Rheumatology treat all autoimmune diseases, including:

 Dr. Ramos is recognized as northeast Pennsylvania’s leading autoimmune diagnostician and works to diagnose and relieve your autoimmune disease symptoms as quickly as possible.
-At Ramos Rheumatology, your care and comfort are important to Dr. Ramos, Ms. Sokoloski and their team as the goal is to treat every patient like family.
+At Ramos Rheumatology, your care and comfort are important to Dr. Ramos, Ms. Sokoloski and their team.
+Our goal is to treat every patient like family.

 Once you have a diagnosis for an autoimmune disease, Dr. Ramos and Ms. Sokoloski prepare a treatment plan based on your symptoms and diagnosis.
 Each disease receives a different treatment, but some diseases are similar and use the same treatments.
-Treatments commonly recommended include:
+Treatments we commonly recommend include:

 Your treatment plan reflects your personal goals and symptom responses.
 If you have questions about your treatment plan, speak with Dr. Ramos or Ms. Sokoloski for adjustments as needed.